Most Scrumptious Tea Bread

 - Preheat the oven to 170C/325F.

 - Mix together the flour, baking powder, sugar and mixed spice in a bowl.
-Add the oil and beaten eggs.
+Add the oil and beaten eggs and whisk to combine.

 - Finally add in the fruit and any remaining juices, mix thoroughly and then spoon equal amounts into the 2 loaf tins.

 - Bake in the oven for 50 minutes to an 1 hour or until a skewer, placed into the centre of the loaf, comes out clean.
 Don’t forget to check half way though cooking and cover with silver foil if the top is starting to burn.

 - After cooking leave to cool for a few minutes (to allow it to firm up) before removing the tin.
 Leave to cool on a wire rack

 Take care if cutting when hot as it won’t slice as easily but it will be worth it and let’s face most of us can’t wait any longer.
 It’s great on its own with or without a cup of tea!

 Get all the latest news and recipes, sign up for our e-newsletter